 People love spending time outdoors during the warm weather, enjoying their bright and lively landscape.
 However, summer heat and other factors can cause the lawn to die slowly.
-It is an awful feeling for homeowners to see their once well-maintained, lush green lawn turn into a brown mess.
-A dead lawn is unsightly and ruins the property’s curb appeal.
+It is an awful feeling for homeowners to see their once well-maintained, lush and green lawn turn into a brown mess.
+It is unsightly, and ruins the property’s curb appeal.

-Here are a few tips to revive a dead lawn:
+Here are a few tips to remedy that issue:

 Examine the lawn